ibot-geoecology/myClim/Reference_Manual_myClim.md

 ## Value

-data.frame with datetime column and columns for every sensor
+data.frame with datetime column and columns for every sensor; Name of column is in format locality_id list("serial_number") sensor_name for preparing format and locality_id _ sensor_name for calculation format.

 ## Examples